Tugzrida/efergy-sdr/README.md

 ---
 ### post.py
-Open `~/efergy-sdr/post.py` and specify the ID(s) just like before.
+Open `~/efergy-sdr/post.py` and specify the ID(s) similar to before.
 You'll also need to add the AC voltage the transmitter is monitoring.
 You can also add PVOutput and/or Phant keys to the transmitter entries for data to be logged.
 (If you don't add any keys, then `post.py` will simply clear the `ID_amplog` files and nothing else, which is pretty boring :( )

 ```python
 txs = [